PowerShell/PSDscResources/README.md

 * Archive:
     * Fixed a minor bug in the unit tests where sometimes the incorrect DateTime format was used.
 * Added MsiPackage
+	* Parse installation date from registry using invariant culture.
+	* Fix a bug in unit test failing, when regional setting differs from English-US.

 ### 2.5.0.0